kap8416/TOBRFV-Genome-Analyses/README.md

 ## Introduction

 This repository provides a comprehensive bioinformatics workflow for analyzing the genome of the Mexican isolate of **Tomato Brown Rugose Fruit Virus (ToBRFV)**, a highly virulent virus affecting tomato and pepper plants.
 The workflow includes sequence retrieval, quality control, genome assembly, and analyses aimed at understanding the genetic diversity, phylogeny, and geographical distribution of ToBRFV isolates.
-This project is designed for reproducibility, with all scripts available in this repository.

 The analysis pipeline includes genome retrieval, metadata extraction, genetic diversity calculations, phylogenetic modeling, and visualization to explore relationships and variations within ToBRFV isolates.

 **Figure 1** below illustrates the analysis steps, with all scripts accessible in this repository.